Osmosis Jones: Plot

-Ozzy and Drix get into an argument, but after Ozzy reveals Thrax and his gang as the cause of the mucus dam breakage, Drix sticks with Ozzy.
-Ozzy tells Drix the reason for his "record": Ozzy induced Frank to vomit a contaminated oyster onto Shane's teacher, Mrs. Boyd, causing Frank to be fired from his previous job at the pea soup factory and banned from visiting Shane's school, and Ozzy was demoted to patrol duty in the mouth for his role in the public humiliation.
-Drix agrees with Ozzy that he did the right thing, and the two pay a visit to Ozzy's informant, Chill, a flu vaccine cell who directs them to Thrax's hideout – a germ-ridden nightclub in a large zit on Frank's forehead.
-Ozzy goes undercover and infiltrates the gang, learning that Thrax, wanting to be known as the most dangerous virus in medical history, intends to masquerade as a common cold and use his knowledge of DNA to kill Frank within forty-eight hours.
+Ozzy and Drix visit Chill, a flu vaccine and an informant, who directs them to Thrax's hideout in a germ-ridden nightclub in a large zit on Frank's forehead.
+Ozzy goes undercover and infiltrates Thrax's gang, where he learns that Thrax intends to masquerade as a common cold and use his knowledge of DNA to kill Frank.
 When Ozzy is discovered, Drix comes to his aid, causing a brawl which culminates in the zit being popped by a grenade.
-The pus lands on Mrs. Boyd's lip during a conversation with Frank, foiling his chance to apologize.
-Furious, Phlegmming closes the investigation, dismisses Ozzy from the force, and orders Drix to leave.
+Its pus lands on Mrs. Boyd's lip during a meeting between her and Frank when he attempts to have the restraining order temporarily lifted so he can attend a school trip with his daughter; in response, Phlegmming closes the investigation, dismisses Ozzy from the police force and orders Drix to leave Frank’s body.
+Back in the real world, Frank prepares to go to Buffalo, much to Shane's disapproval.

-Having survived the zit's destruction, Thrax kills his remaining henchmen, Bruiser and Joe Cramp, and attacks the hypothalamus, stealing a crucial nucleotide before abducting Leah and preparing to flee via the mouth.
-His actions cause Frank to develop a high fever, prompting his brother, Bob, to take him to the hospital, to Phlegmming's dismay.
-Ozzy discovers Thrax is alive and convinces Drix to stay.
-They reach Thrax in the uvula and rescue Leah, but Thrax uses pollen to induce Frank to sneeze him out of the mouth.
-Drix launches Ozzy after him, and they land on Shane's cornea.
-As they fight, falling onto one of Shane's false eyelashes, Ozzy tricks Thrax into trapping his hand in the lash and escapes as the lash falls into a beaker of rubbing alcohol, dissolving Thrax.
+Unbeknownst to the duo, Thrax has survived the zit's destruction and launches a lone assault on the hypothalamus where he steals a crucial nucleotide.
+He then abducts Phlegmming's secretary, Leah Estrogen, and flees to the mouth to escape.
+His actions disable the body's ability to regulate the body's internal temperature and Frank develops a dangerous fever.
+As Frank is hospitalized, Ozzy convinces Drix not to leave and the duo catch up to Thrax and rescue Leah.
+Thrax induces Frank to sneeze him out of the mouth using pollen.
+Drix shoots Ozzy after him and he and Thrax both land on Shane's cornea.
+As the two battle, they end up on one of Shane's false eyelashes.
+Ozzy tricks Thrax into getting his hand embedded in the lash and escapes just as it falls into a beaker of rubbing alcohol, killing Thrax.